lumpysimon/intercom-for-wordpress/readme.txt

 Please read Intercom's [company data documentation](http://docs.intercom.io/configuring-Intercom/grouping-users-by-company).

-= Can I use my own activator link instead of the default Intercom one? =
+= Can I use my own messenger activator link instead of the default Intercom one? =

-This plugin uses Intercom's default 'activator', but you can use your own one via the `ll_intercom_activator` filter.
+Yes, use the `ll_intercom_activator` filter to pass in the ID or class of your element.
+Please read the [custom style article](http://docs.intercom.io/configuring-Intercom/in-app-messenger#custom-style) to see how to construct your link element.

 Here's an example that uses all links with the `my-activator` class: